coderBrie/aws-unicorn-lyft-app/README.md

 Scaling Strategies: The app dynamically scales based on demand, aws pay as you go pricing avoids unnecessary over-provisioning of resources.

 ## Cost
 All services used are eligible for the [AWS Free Tier](https://aws.amazon.com/free/).
 Outside of the Free Tier, there may be small charges associated with building the app (less than $1 USD), but charges will continue to incur if you leave the app running.
-By using AWS Amplify user can save

 ## The Application Code